jwadolowski/cookbook-cq/README.md

 | org.apache.felix.eventadmin.RequireTopic   | true  |
 | org.apache.felix.eventadmin.IgnoreTimeout  | ["com.adobe\*","com.example\*","org.apache.felix\*"] |

-`OAuth Twitter` will be deleted (restore to the defaults, as this is regular OSGi config) only if properties match: `oauth.provider.id` is set to `oauth.provider.id`.
+Properties of `OAuth Twitter` will be restored to default values if any of them was previously modified (explicitly set).

-`Promotion Manager` will be deleted (restored to defaults) regardless of its current settings because of `force` flag.
+`Promotion Manager` will behave as `OAuth Twitter` with on exception - it will happen on every Chef run due to `force` property.

 #### Factory OSGi configs